+The initiative to search for $\lambda$-models \cite{DBLP:books/mk/HindleyS08} with a structure of $\infty$-groupoid emerged in \cite{Martinez}, which studied the geometry of any complete partial order (c.p.o) (e.g., $D_\infty$), and found that the topology inherent in these models generated trivial higher-order groups.
+From that moment on, the need arose to look for a type of model that presented a rich geometric structure; where their higher-order fundamental groups would not collapse.

+It is known in the literature that Dana Scott's Domain-Theory \cite{DBLP:books/mk/Abramsky94} and \cite{DBLP:books/mk/Asperti91}, provides general techniques for obtaining $\lambda$-models by solving domain equations over arbitrary Cartesian closed categories.
+To fulfil the purpose of getting $\lambda$-models with non-trivial $\infty$-groupoid structure, the most natural way would be to adapt Dana Scott's Domain Theory to a ``Homotopy Domain Theory''.
+Where the Cartesian closed categories (c.c.c) will be replaced by Cartesian closed $\infty$-categories (c.c.i), the c.p.o's will be replaced by ``c.h.p.o's (complete homotopy partial orders)'', the $0$-categories by $0$-$\infty$-categories and the isomorphism between objects in a Cartesian closed 0-categories (at the recursive domain equation) will be replaced by an equivalence between objects in a Cartesian closed $0$-$\infty$-category, which we call ``homotopy domain equation'' such as summarized in Table \ref{Table HoDT}.
+See \cite{Martinez21}.

+Just as the recursive Domain Equation $X\cong [X\rightarrow X]$ (in the category of the c.p.o's) has an implicit recursive definition of the data-types, the ``Homotopy Domain Equation'' $X\simeq [X\rightarrow X]$ (in the ``$\infty$-category of the c.h.p.o's'') would also have a recursive definition of the data-types.
+A recursively defined computational object (e.g., a proof by mathematical induction) would being of a higher order relative to the classical case, whose interpretation would be recursively defined by a sequence of partial functors $F_i:K\rightarrow K$, over a Kan complex $K$ weakly ordered, which converges to a total functor $F:K\rightarrow K$, whose details are not among the objectives of this paper, but will be developed in future works, when studying the semantics (case of inductive types) of the version of HoTT based on computational paths. \cite{Martinez2HoDTvsHoTT21}.

+Thus, intuitively, from the computational point of view, we have that a Kan complex, which satisfies the Homotopy Domain Equation, is not only capable of verifying the computability of constructions typical of classical programming languages, as $D_\infty$ does it, but also, it has the advantage (over $D_\infty$) of verifying the computability of higher constructions, such as a mathematical proof of some proposition, the proof of the equivalence between two proofs of the same proposition etc.

-To guarantee the existence of Kan complexes with good information, we define the split Kan complexes, which in intuitive terms, are those that have holes in all higher dimensions and also holes in the locality or class of any vertex.
-And we establish conditions to prove the existence of split Kan complexes which are reflexive, which we call homotopy $\lambda$-models; stronger than the homotopic $\lambda$-models initially defined in \cite{Martinez}, and developed in \cite{MartinezHoDT}.
+To guarantee the existence of Kan complexes with good information, we define the ``non-trivial Kan complexes", which in intuitive terms, are those that have holes in all higher dimensions and also have holes in the locality or class of any vertex.
+We establish conditions to prove the existence of non-trivial Kan complexes which are reflexive, which we call ``non-trivial homotopy $\lambda$-models" than the homotopic $\lambda$-models initially defined in \cite{Martinez}, and developed in \cite{MartinezHoDT}.